Join Here | Log In

 Doctors define POTS as:

-• an increase in heart rate of 30 BPM (beats per minute) within the first 10 minutes of standing
+• a heart rate increase 30 BPM (beats per minute) within the first 10 minutes of standing

 • Or an increase in heart rate to over 120 BMP within the first 10 minutes of standing[ref]

-Millions of people around the world have POTS.
-The Dysautonomia International website explains that POTS impacts 1 to 3 million Americans.
+The Dysautonomia International website explains that POTS impacts 3 million people in the US and more around the world.

 POTS is a syndrome – meaning a collection of symptoms – rather than a specific disease.
-Thus there are a variety of diseases or chronic conditions that can cause POTS symptoms.
+Thus, multiple diseases or chronic conditions can cause POTS symptoms.

 Diseases and conditions linked to triggering POTS include: